gbv/beaconspec/beacon.md

 link dumps.
 Please note that the value of this tag is considered a hint and not a command.

 The RDF property of this field is `rssynd:updatePeriod`.
+For instance the update field (given in BEACON text format)

+    #UPDATE: daily

+specifies a daily update, expressible in RDF as:

+    :dump rssynd:updatePeriod "daily" .

 ## Link description